Sustainable Accommodation Spotlight: Kenyan Coast

 This brilliant itinerary is unique, you will experience some amazing cultural aspects - learning about five independent tribes, as well as visiting some breath-taking wildlife destinations, topped off with some unique treehouse accommodations, all accumulating in a holiday you will never forget.

-4 nights in Northern Kenya, staying at Sarara Treehouse
+- 4 nights in Northern Kenya, staying at Sarara Treehouses

 Start in Rwanda where you’ll learn some of their recent history by visiting the Genocide Museum and seeing how this beautiful country has overcome this divide and thrived since.